Ending Anti-Atheist Bigotry: What You Can Do

 In order to end anti-atheist bigotry, we need to do the following:

 If you want to see atheist equality, it is imperative that we end anti-atheist bigotry.
-This will be one of my core objectives here, and I hope you will join me in doing what you can to oppose anti-atheist bigotry too.
+Working against anti-atheist bigotry will be one of my objectives here, and I hope you will join me in doing what you can to oppose it.